 Ethical ways of packaging and posting are not exhausted here, there are so many more ideas out there and I'm sure many more to come.
 The opportunities available in the reuse and recycling of materials is endless and hopeful and the creative space this offers to folk like me is enlightening and I hope I've enlightened you to some more sustainable choices.

-Take care, stay safe and as always, sending love, Saz xx
+Take care, sending love, Saz xx